Infertility Relationship Strain Madison WI | Couples Fertility Counseling | Dancing Bee

 I've seen how infertility can strain even the strongest relationships.
 The communication breakdowns, the different coping styles, the intimacy problems, the decisions that feel impossible to make together.
 I understand these patterns because I see them regularly in my practice.

-As a member of the American Society for Reproductive Medicine with specialized training in fertility counseling, I provide couples therapy designed specifically for the challenges infertility brings.
+With specialized training in fertility counseling, I provide couples therapy designed specifically for the challenges infertility brings.
 I create space for both partners to feel heard, help you understand each other's perspectives, and give you tools to stay connected through this difficult time.

 Your relationship is worth protecting.
 Let me help you find your way back to each other.